This my most popular blog post – I have slightly updated it for the beginning of 2020.

 Reporting and Transparency

 We will treat our staff well, fairly, and aim to be one of the best companies for the best people to work for.
 We will not hire people who are unpleasant or unreliable, We will have high expectations of people.
 We will aim to pay people attractive market wages.
-CEO, bosses and managers should justify their wages.
+The CEO, bosses and managers should justify their wages.
 If they want increases in budget for their department and salary for themselves they should be able to offer more and raised productivity in return.
 Pay rises are not automatic.

-All staff will get annually appraised with clear feedback about what is good and bad, what we expect from them, and will have the chance to fix things we are not happy with.
+All staff will get regularly appraised with clear feedback about what is good and bad, what we expect from them, and will have the chance to fix things we are not happy with.
 Manager-Tools.com has fabulous and largely free resources on how to manage people properly.
 Staff need regular one on ones, even if only 15-30 minutes every week.

 Non competition and conflicts of interest We address our business opportunity through this company.
 No shareholder is allowed to engage in competitive activities to what we do without giving the company first refusal.
 If you sense a conflict of interest- you want to give a contract to a company run by a friend of relative, let the other shareholders know.
 Transparency is important.